-Table 1 provides a formal forecast evaluation of our model against a basic DFM and the DFM maintained by the New York Fed staff, described in Bok et al. (2018).
+Table 2 provides a formal forecast evaluation of our model against a basic DFM, the model with time-varying long-run growth and SV proposed in Antolin-Diaz et al. (2017), and the DFM maintained by the New York Fed staff, described in Bok et al. (2018).
 The table formally evaluates the point and density forecast accuracy relative to the third release of GDP.

 Panel (a) focuses on point forecasts, by comparing the root mean squared error (RMSE) across models.
 In each column, the different lines show the RMSE of a given model for different forecast horizons.
 A more accurate forecast implies a lower RMSE.
-Recall that GDP is quarterly (covers a period of 90 days) and is first released 30 days after the reference quarter.
-Predictions produced 180 to 90 days before the end of a given quarter are forecast of the next quarter; forecasts at a 90-0 day horizon are nowcasts of the current quarter, and the forecasts produced 0-30 days after the end of the quarter are backcasts of the last quarter.
+Recall that GDP covers a period of 90 days and is first released 30 days after the reference quarter.
+Predictions produced 180 to 90 days before the end of a given quarter are forecasts of the next quarter; forecasts at a 90-0 day horizon are nowcasts of the current quarter, and the forecasts produced 0-30 days after the end of the quarter are backcasts of the last quarter.
 In brackets we report the p-value from the Diebold and Mariano (1995) test of the null hypothesis that a given model performs as well as our full Bayesian DFM, against the alternative that the full model performs better.
+Reading the table from top to bottom, it is visible that all models become more accurate as the forecasting horizon shrinks and more information comes in.
+Importantly, our full Bayesian DFM produces significantly better point forecasts than the basic DFM at all horizons.
+Moreover, the our model also outperforms the model proposed in Antolin-Diaz et al. (2017), which features time-varying long run growth and SV but not heterogeneous dynamics nor fat tails, as well as the NY Fed Model, with economically large improvements.
+At the 45-day horizon, the RMSE from our model is 17% lower than the NY Fed model, and highly statistically significant.
+The differences decline by the time of the first release of GDP, 30 days after the reference quarter.